mountain-pass/ryvr/README.md

 Application
 -> API Docs
 -> Rvyrs Map
-\*-> name, Ryvr
+---> name, Ryvr
--> Source

-Source can be
+Ryvr can be
--> MySQL Source
+-> MySQL Ryvr
--> RestRyvr Source
+-> Rest Ryvr
--> HTML Source (for testing)
+-> HTML Ryvr (for testing)

 ??
-Do we need Ryvr abd Source to be different types? or can we just have the Sources being instances of Ryvrs?
+Do we need Ryvr and Source to be different types? or can we just have the Sources being instances of Ryvrs?